GeheimagentNr1/MumbleIntegration/README.md

 ### Using modified version of java-mumble-link

 The library is provided as part of the mods jar-file.
+To customize the library version follow the following steps:
+1. Clone this repository
-To change the library version change the value of the java_mumble_link_version property in the gradle.properties file.
+2. Change the library version by changing the value of the java_mumble_link_version property in the gradle.properites file
-Then you have to run a "gradle shadowJar".
+3. Run "gradle shadowJar"
-You will find your custom version in the folder build/libs.
+4. Your custom mod version can be found in the build/libs folder.
+Copy it to the mods folder of your client/server.

 ## Branches